RavenCutie21/Voice-Changer-Settings/README.md

 Note: during sound testing if switching to MME didnt work just go to client mode like i said it was your saving grace, but you would only choose your input and output device

-# Voice Sound like you are being electrofucked by MECHA Himler, then do this
+# Does your Voice Sound like you are being electrofucked by Chinese Pop Rock Candy?

 audiodg.exe to priority high and cpu affinity to a single cpu core